 A collection of python scripts typically used to create the surfaces used in the CAD model is available here.
 They are documented (try -h option).
-The most important script are:
+The most important scripts are:

 createFaultFromCurve.pyallows creating a ts surface from a fault trace.
 The fault trace is resampled, smoothed, and extended using either a constant dip, a depth varying dip, or an along-strike varying dip.
 This script has been used to generate all the faults of the Kaikoura model (Ulrich et al., 2019).

 createGOCADTSurf_NXNY.py, the number of nodes on a line (resp. on a column) should not constant.
 On the other hand, the lines (resp. the columns) of the point cloud should share constant ordinates (resp. abscissa).
 This script is used for creating the Sumatra fault of our Sumatra models (see Uphoff et al., 2017).

 Processing high-resolution topographic data